masajene/fastlane-plugin-create_merge_request/README.md

 [![fastlane Plugin Badge](https://rawcdn.githack.com/fastlane/fastlane/master/fastlane/assets/plugin-badge.svg)](https://rubygems.org/gems/fastlane-plugin-create_merge_request)

+## About create_merge_request

+This project is a [_fastlane_](https://github.com/fastlane/fastlane) plugin.

+This will create a new pull request on GitLab.

 ## Getting Started

-This project is a [_fastlane_](https://github.com/fastlane/fastlane) plugin.
 To get started with `fastlane-plugin-create_merge_request`, add it to your project by running:

 ```bash
 fastlane add_plugin create_merge_request
 ```

-## About create_merge_request

-GitLab Marge Request Plugin for fastlane

-This will create a new pull request on GitHub

 ## Example